-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of the Company as of December 31, 2011, May 31 2011 and 2010, and the results of their operations and their cash flows for the seven-month period ended December 31, 2011 and for the years ended May 31, 2011 and 2010 in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, based on our audits and the report of the other auditors, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of Vasomedical, Inc. and Subsidiaries as of December 31, 2011, May 31, 2011 and 2010, and the results of their operations and their cash flows for the seven month period ended December 31, 2011 and for the years ended May 31, 2011 and 2010 in conformity with accounting principles generally accepted in the United States of America.